 It’s a tall order for spectrographs to look at stars thousands of light years away and detect motions slower than the pace of a person walking down the street.
 High-resolution spectrographs have lowered the exoplanet detection threshold to about a meter per second.
 But these instruments come with big price tags.

-At Yale University, Drs.
-Debra Fischer and Julien Spronck, along with Dr. Geoff Marcy of the University of California, Berkeley, set out to improve existing spectrograph technologies.
+At Yale University, a team led by Debra Fischer, set out to improve existing spectrograph technologies.
 Spurred by a $45,000 grant from The Planetary Society, the team built FINDS (Fiber-optic Improved Next generation Doppler Search) Exo-Earths, a spectrograph add-on device.

 A telescope collects starlight and focuses it on a lens that leads to a spectrometer.
 The light must be precisely focused at the center of the lens to obtain consistent, accurate measurements.
 This means a sudden gust of wind at the observatory or a vibration in the telescope’s guidance system can jiggle the starlight, causing data errors.
 One way to alleviate these errors is by sending the starlight through a fiber-optic cable.
 Fiber-optic cables have cores made of glass or plastic.
 Light entering the cable scatters, emerging into the spectrograph as an even cone.
 As a result, small telesccope variations won't have such a negative effect on the data.
 The tradeoff is that some of the starlight will be absorbed by the cable's insulation, but the net result should still be an improvement in resolution.